FueledbyJordan/homelab_os/README.md

 3. have fun along the way

-### Learn Something New
-At my `$DAY_JOB`, we are on the precipice of adopting a container orchestrator.
-I would like to sharpen my skills in the lingua franca of this space, kubernetes.
-I will be installing k3s on my homelab.

-As part of this overhaul, I would like to try something different than the traditional configuration management approach.
-In my previous homelab, I've used ansible to configure the OS as well as emplace my docker compose file that defines the services that I run.
-At my `$DAY_JOB` I get to use Chef for managing the fleet of hardware.
-Immutable operating systems seem like an interesting alternative to the traditional CM tools.
-I played with the idea of using [NixOS](https://nixos.org/), [Flatcar](https://www.flatcar.org/), and CoreOS.
-I have previous experience with NixOS, and it's what I daily drive on my laptop.
-I believe NixOS requires more onboarding effort than most orgs have appetite for.
-For the reason of learning something useful for my `$DAY_JOB`, as well as learning something new, I decided to discard NixOS.
-I played with both Flatcar and CoreOS.
-Ultimately, I am indifferent between the two; if I choose wrong, I'll simply back out.
-So let's try CoreOS for now!

 ### Reduce Operational Toil
 My needs for my homelab are pretty small.
 I run something like 20 services.
 At my lab's peak, I was running something on the order of 50 services.
 The workload can vary based on my interests at a given time.
 One of the biggest pains was keeping things up to date.

 Historically, I have managed all services in docker compose.
 My previous approach was to have a cronjob that runs once a week to remind me to update my containers.
 About once a month, I would run a premade script to do an upgrade.
 This ratio of four alerts to one action is not desirable.
 In fact, it's not desirable to get a notification at all; instead it would be preferable that the services automatically upgrade, and rollback and notify on failure.
-This is a perfectly kubernetes shaped problem.

 For the operating system, I would upgrade once every couple of years.
 I would put it off because it was painful to upgrade.
 I would run some RHEL provided script, and then go modify my ansible playbooks that hardened the OS.
 This caused downtime and usually occupied half of a precious weekend day.
 This is where an OS such as CoreOS comes in.
 The chromeOS-like approach of automatic updates on a minimal surface area is appealing to me.
 I like the idea of easy rollbacks as well.